Ilse Bernheimer

 Ilse Bernheimer (born March 20, 1892, in Vienna, Austria-Hungary; died February 28, 1985, in Venice) was an Austrian painter, graphic artist, interior designer, and teacher.

 Early life

 Born on March 20, 1892, Bernheimer's parents were Hermine Bernheimer, née Margulies (1864-1944) and the chemist Oskar Bernheimer (1858-1950).
 Elisabeth and Marianne Leisching were her cousins.
-In 1906 Ilse Bernheimer started studying with Franz Strohofer.
-Franz Čižek also became aware of Bernheimer's children's drawings.
+In 1906 Ilse Bernheimer started studying with Franz Strohofer and Franz Čižek in their junior art classes.
 At the age of 16, she was allowed to participate in the youth section of the 1908 Vienna Art Show with 30 watercolors.
-From 1908 to 1910, she was a guest student at the Vienna School of Applied Arts.
-In 1913 she helped prepare for the International Women's Suffrage Conference in Vienna.
+From 1908 to 1910, she was a guest student at the Vienna School of Applied Arts or Kunstgewerbeschule and in 1911 attended the school full time.
 From 1911 to 1916 she studied painting with Kolo Moser, ornamental form with Franz Čižek, and Anton von Kenner and his assistant Oskar Kokoschka.
 Bernheimer also taught Francesco Grimaldi as a young artist.
+In 1928 she furnished two houses at the Kunslerhaus Wien, designed by Viennese architect Anton Brenner.

+In 1913 she helped prepare for the International Women's Suffrage Conference in Vienna.